NATO leaders declare China a global security challenge

 Biden’s itinerary in Europe has been shaped so that he would first gather with G-7 leaders and then with NATO allies in Brussels before his much-anticipated meeting with Putin in Geneva on Wednesday.

-Biden was meeting on Monday evening with Turkey’s president, Erdogan, on the summit sidelines.
+Biden met on Monday eveningwith Turkey’s president, Erdogan, on the summit sidelines.

 Biden has known Erdogan for years but their relationship has frequently been contentious.
 Biden, during his campaign, drew ire from Turkish officials after he described Erdogan as an “autocrat.”
 In April, Biden infuriated Ankara by declaring that the Ottoman-era mass killing and deportations of Armenians was “genocide” — a term that U.S. presidents have avoided using.